 - Causing death by driving when unlicensed, disqualified and/or uninsured

-Appeals against driving convictions
+Appeals against motoring convictions

 We regularly help motorists appeal convictions for road traffic offences.
 Whether we handled your original defence, or you need a fresh set of eyes on your case, we can provide a realistic assessment of your situation and advise you on the likelihood of an appeal succeeding.

 We can then guide and represent you through the entire appeals process, giving you the strongest chance of seeing your conviction overturned.

 Make an Enquiry

 For immediate assistance from our expert driving offences solicitors in Leicestershire, please do not hesitate to call us or complete our free online enquiry form and a member of the team will get back to you.